 4 UDP ports are reserved for each concurrent call, thus you can do your math on the RTP range extension required in your configuration, multiplying the number of foreseen concurrent calls by 4.
 In the example shown in figure 2.
-RTP configuration form you see:

-18000 - 15000 = 3000 ports available.
+RTP configuration form you see: 18000 - 15000 = 3000 ports available.
 This means 3000/4 = 750 concurrent calls threshold.

-Rtpchecksums

-The Rtpchecksums enable the application checksum over UDP encrypted voice transmission.
+Rtpchecksums The Rtpchecksums enable the application checksum over UDP encrypted voice transmission.
 This is an error detection commodity, which adds 16 bits per packets payload.

-Strictrtp

-Strictrtp Enables the strict RTP protection.
-This will drop RTP packets that do not come from the source of the RTP stream.
-This option is disabled by default.

-In order to enable call roaming through different kind of networks (mobiles 'X'G family and Wi-Fi) you need to DISABLE Strictrtp.

-Strictrtp option is about call roaming.
-If it's enabled then each call would be terminated on network change event.

-Rtp timeout

-Rtp timeout sets up the amount of seconds one server can wait without dealing RTP packages on one call's leg.
+Strictrtp Strictrtp if enabled, RTP packets that do not come from the source of the RTP stream will be dropped.
+Rtp timeout Rtp timeout sets up the amount of seconds one server can wait without dealing RTP packages on one call's leg.
 This value is connected to client's setup and it gives you the fault tolerance time of one call.

 Rtp timeout is used in combination with Strictrtp to enable call roaming: during network change events RTP stream is lost until one new UDP connection is established between client and server.
 Rtp timeout is the maximum amount of seconds one server can wait before considering such connection as lost and thus hang up any related ongoing call.

-2.4.3 Jitter Buffer

-Jitter is the variation in latency as measured in the variability over time of the packet latency across a network.
+2.4.3 Jitter Buffer Jitter is the variation in latency as measured in the variability over time of the packet latency across a network.
 The consequences of jitter, often called jitter ing, are a voice communication with gaps in it or stirring metal voice effect.
 Mostly on a GPRS and EDGE network (and in general in a mobile network environment), the jitter is a sensible problem to face.
 To cope with jittering issues, a jitter buffer produces a smooth and regular audio output, just adding some more latency.
 PrivateWave and VoIP devices already have an embedded jitter buffer, so it is not required to enable it on PrivateServer also.
 For very old devices and SIP trunks which have an inefficient jitter buffer, it is possible to enable it on PrivateServer.

-figure 3.
-Jitter Buffer configuration form

-The jitter buffer is an elastic buffer in which the signal is temporarily stored and then retransmitted at a rate based on the average rate of the incoming signal.
+Edit Jitter Buffer Config figure 3.
+Jitter Buffer configuration form The jitter buffer is an elastic buffer in which the signal is temporarily stored and then retransmitted at a rate based on the average rate of the incoming signal.
 Checking the Enable checkbox you allow PrivateServer to perform such jitter buffering in general, when needed.
 The Force option obliges PrivateServer to create the jitter buffer over any new communication channel.
 MaxSize is the max length of the jitterbuffer in milliseconds.
 Resync Threshold is the buffer synchronization threshold.
 It's useful to improve the quality of the voice, with big jumps in/broken timestamps.
 Defaults to 1000.
 Impl is the Jitterbuffer implementation, used on the receiving side of a SIP channel.
-Two implementations are currently available:

-- FIXED (with size always equals to jbmaxsize) - ADAPTIVE (with variable size)

-Defaults to FIXED.
+Two implementations are currently available: ■ FIXED (with size always equals to jbmaxsize) ■ ADAPTIVE (with variable size) Defaults to FIXED.